codio-content/ThinkJava/.guides/content/immutable-objects-exercise-9-4.md

-**Exercise 9.4:**

 Many encryption algorithms depend on the ability to raise large integers to a power.
 Here is a method that implements an efficient algorithm for integer exponentiation:

 ```code
 public static int pow(int x, int n) {